 The law school makes every effort to extend to transfer students all the opportunities that are available to students who begin their law studies here.
 Transfer students receive a special student orientation session and are included in our Society Program.
 Transfer students may participate in On-Campus Interviewing for summer clerkships, moot court, law journal write-on competition and judicial clerkship opportunities.
 Some of these activities begin during the summer, so we encourage students to apply as early as possible to maximize access.
-The law school also considers transfer students for merit scholarships, subject to availability.
 We admit transfer students on a rolling basis once applications are complete.

 Transfer Admission Process